htakeuchi/64PadGames/README.md

 npm run build
 ```

-The generated `dist/` directory is a static site and can be hosted on any HTTPS-capable static host.
+The generated `dist/` directory hosts the Web MIDI bridge and mirror UI.
+It must be served from an HTTPS-capable static host so the browser can request MIDI access for the Launchpad Pro MK3.

 ## Architecture

 - `src/pad/` contains the controller abstraction and concrete adapters.
 - `src/pad/LaunchpadProMk3Adapter.js` handles Web MIDI, Programmer Mode, pad note mapping, and LED updates.
-- `src/pad/VirtualPadAdapter.js` mirrors the same API for browser-only testing.
+- `src/pad/VirtualPadAdapter.js` mirrors the hardware API in the browser view.
 - `src/games/registry.js` is the game lineup entry point.
 - `src/games/reversi/` contains Reversi rules, CPU search, and game orchestration.
 - `src/games/minesweeper/` contains Minesweeper rules and pad feedback.